sevenval/flat-docs/cookbook/x-flat-jwt.md

 ## Restricting access: Swagger Security and `x-flat-jwt`

-Now, you don't want everyone, but only authorized users to use this proxy.
+Now, you don't want anyone except authorized users to use this proxy.
 This is typically achieved with access tokens.
 Some tokens are JSON Web Tokens ([JWT](https://tools.ietf.org/html/rfc7519)), while others are opaque.

 Swagger has a two-part feature to describe protected access to routes: `securityDefinitions` (what sort of protection is applied …) and `security` (… to which routes), e.g.: